SSIDDIQUE2k/Cyblime-Cycling_BK/RAILWAY_DEPLOYMENT.md

 ✅ All issues have been fixed:
 - Added missing `python-dotenv` dependency to requirements.txt
-- Created railway.json configuration file
+- **FIXED NIXPACKS ISSUE**: Replaced `psycopg[binary]` with `psycopg2-binary` to avoid PostgreSQL dev headers error
+- Created Dockerfile for more reliable deployment (alternative to Nixpacks)
+- Updated railway.json to use Docker instead of Nixpacks
 - Created runtime.txt to specify Python version
 - Verified all Django apps exist and are properly configured
 - Admin access restriction is properly implemented via `secure_admin` middleware